solana-foundation/developer-content/docs/core/tokens.md

 [associated token account](/docs/core/tokens#associated-token-account) with your wallet address as the token account owner.

-You can create a token account for different owner using the following command:
+You can create a token account with a different owner using the following
+command:

 ```sh
 spl-token create-account --owner <OWNER_ADDRESS> <TOKEN_ADDRESS>